-Player: Wilbur Kabel of New Madison, Ohio started pitching in 1927 at age 15, with Clyde Green, Ben Farmer and Jimmy Risk, all form Indiana.
+Player: Wilbur Kabel of New Madison, Ohio started pitching in 1927 at age 15.
 Wilbur did not play in a league until he joined the Industrial Horseshoe League in 1956.
 He pitched in his first World Tournament in 1960 and won Class B with 75.9% average and won Class B again in 1971, pitching 78.4%.
 Wilber qualified for the Men’s Championship Class 17 times, winning 319 games and had a career ringer average of 76.89%.
 His best finish was in 1973 as he finished in 4th place pitching 80.1% ringers and winning 25 of 35 games.
-He had five other tope ten finishes.
-Wilbur won the Ohio State Championship fives times and was runner-up or third nine times behind fellow Hall of Famer pitchers, Paul Focht and Harold Reno.
-Wilbur passed away in 1984.
+He had five other top ten finishes.
+Wilbur won the Ohio State Championship five times and was runner-up or third nine times behind fellow Hall of Famer pitchers, Paul Focht and Harold Reno.